ecommerce checkout process optimization guide

 Build the Perfect eCommerce Checkout Pages

-Now, that you have reached the end of this checkout optimization guide, you’re equipped to design checkout pages that see high conversions.
+Now, that you have reached the end of this eCommerce checkout optimization guide, you’re equipped to design checkout pages that see high conversions.

 However, to build the perfect checkout page, it’s important to A/B test.
 Here are free hypotheses to test on the checkout page: